railsuser2014/openobject-doc-book-en/source/book/7/7_16_Process/index.rst

 management system.
 When you ask company staff about ISO9001 they usually see it as a constraint rather than a helpful daily management tool.

-.. tip:: **Don't confuse**   Workflow and User Processes
+.. note:: Don't confuse Technical Workflows with User Processes

    Workflows give you a vertical representation of a document's lifecycle.
 They are technical processes, used by system implementers to adapt the behaviour of Open ERP to your company's needs.

    Conversely user processes represent the workflows across your whole company and its documents.
 They are useful for end users to locate an action in a complete horizontal workflow.

    The two systems are complementary and link together so that a modification to a workflow becomes visible in the user processes of the corresponding document.

 To help the company meet its quality requirements and to form these processes into assistance integrated with everyday work, Open ERP supplies a 'Corporate